pkmn/stats/stats/BINARY.md

 | 4     | 5   | The Pokémon's third move        |
 | 5     | 6   | The Pokémon's fourth move       |
 | 6     | 7   | The Pokémon's Hidden Power type |

+This representation is lossy as stat information is not preserved, though in practice this only affects 216 Spe EV Roar Raikou as Thick Club + Swords Dance Marowak always wants specific corrected DVs.

 </details>